wentaoyuan/emoji-prediction/README.md

 The datasets are downloaded from the original website but for convenience, they can be accessed in this [Google Drive folder](https://drive.google.com/drive/folders/1XONpNbPa5mpu6V9WVpkQwNvCD40zRWtn?usp=sharing).
 Our processing script is in the same directory as the dataset folder and can be directly run to load the dataset and format it into desired Pytorch dataloader class setting.
 ​
 ### [GYAFC Corpus](https://github.com/raosudha89/GYAFC-corpus)
-We contacted the original author for access of the data but it's also currently available for download in Google drive.
+We contacted the original author for access of the data but it's also currently available for download in [Google Drive folder](https://drive.google.com/drive/folders/1XONpNbPa5mpu6V9WVpkQwNvCD40zRWtn?usp=sharing).
 Our processing script should be placed in the same directory as the datasets (GYAFC_Corpus) and can be directly run to load the dataset and format it into desired Pytorch dataloader class setting.
 ​
 ### [Multi-Resolution Emoji Prediction (MREP) Dataset]()
 We contacted the authors of the original paper [1] for access of the dataset through email.
-The data can be found in `data/multi_class.csv`. `emoji_data.py` provide util functions to load the dataset and format it into a Pytorch `Dataset` class.
+It's also currently available for download in [Google Drive folder](https://drive.google.com/drive/folders/1XONpNbPa5mpu6V9WVpkQwNvCD40zRWtn?usp=sharing).
+The data can be found in `Multi-Resolution/multi_class.csv`.
+The data should be placed in `data/multi_class.csv`.`emoji_data.py` provide util functions to load the dataset and format it into a Pytorch `Dataset` class.

 ## Training code + command:
 `train.py` contains code to do distributed multi-GPU fine-tuning of a pretrained `bert-large-cased` model on multiple text classfication datasets.
 Each dataset has a unique task ID listed below: